PR From The Heart

 Featured Client TV Interviews

-Award-winning artist and children’s author, John Parra, joins Kelvin Washington on Spectrum News 1 SoCal’s Your Morning to share his inspiring story, the release of his new children’s book, Growing an Artist: The Story of a Landscaper and His Son (published by Simon & Schuster), how art and creative expression support the emotional well-being of our little ones, while also helping them to heal from trauma and loss, plus much more.
+Award-winning artist and children’s author, John Parra, joins ABC7’s Rachel Brown to discuss how his childhood inspired the release of his highly-anticipated debut children’s book, Growing an Artist: The Story of a Landscaper and His Son (published by Simon & Schuster), why it was important for him to share his story at this time for children, parents, and families, how celebrating his father and his Mexican heritage helped to grow the artist in him, plus much more.

 Many little ones today struggle with self-esteem.
 In fact, some kids are so uncertain of themselves that they don’t even try.